 FAQs - Paid Family Leave Eligibility

-You may be eligible for Paid Family Leave if you are:
+You may be eligible for Paid Family Leave if you:

-A self-employed Californian who has contributed to the Disability Insurance Elective Coverage Program at some point during the previous 18 months,
+- Are a part-time or full-time employee of the public or private sector who has contributed to the State Disability Insurance program or a self-employed Californian who has contributed to the Disability Insurance Elective Coverage Program at some point during the previous 18 months.

 Yes.
 Where you live does not affect your eligibility.